john-azzaro/Study-React-Components/README.md

 <br>

 ## 3. In your component file, import React.
 First, you need to make sure you import react so that you can use it inside your file.
+To do this, you simply need ot import React from the react dependency that which comes bundled with the ```create-react-app``` application installation.
 ```JavaScript
   import React from 'react';
 ```